Euro zone bond yields continue rise, moves contained ahead of ECB

 Analysts at UniCredit said average weekly purchases since the March meeting are around 16.8 billion euros, below the 17.8 billion euro weekly average since PEPP was launched last year.

-In the primary market, the European Union is selling a 15-year bond via a syndicate of banks that will raise 4.75 billion euros to refinance debt backing EFSM bailout loans, according to a lead manager memo seen by Reuters.
-In auctions, Germany will raise 5 billion euros from a three-year bond and Finland is seeking 1 billion euros from the re-opening of a 20-year bond.
+In the primary market, the European Union received over 41.5 billion euros of demand for a 15-year bond sale that will raise 4.75 billion euros to refinance debt backing EFSM bailout loans, according to a lead manager memo seen by Reuters.

+In auctions, Germany sold 4.085 billion euros of two-year bonds and Finland was seeking 1 billion euros from the re-opening of a bond due 2040.

 (Reporting by Yoruk Bahceli, Editing by William Maclean)